 - Three-dots icon to Mark as Completed or Flag them.

 - Delete List

-Your completed tasks disappear from your list.
-It’s refreshing and ensures that your reminders don’t get clustered.
-You can see the completed tasks if you want to though.
+As you complete your tasks, they disappear from your list.
+It’s refreshing because your reminders don’t get cluttered.
+You can choose to see the completed tasks if you want.

 Apple Reminders, like most planning apps, has only one screen that doubles as your workspace and homepage; a true definition of minimalism.
 Starting from the top left corner, you have your Smart Lists showing the number of tasks you have to do:

 - All (regardless of their deadlines)